 9. WizIQ

 Wiz IQ is an LMS tool with flexible course-building options: the ability to launch live or pre-recorded courses.
-It comes with useful course-delivery options, adding assignments and tests.
+It's often used for higher ed, government, or business training, and as such feels corporate.
+But it's really powerful, and it comes with useful course-delivery options, adding assignments and tests.
+It includes tools like breakout rooms, livestreaming, whiteboarding, and messaging.

 WizIQ has a lot of customization tools, and it can be deployed on white label apps for many different verticals.